2024 Venezuelan presidential election: Democratic backsliding and consolidation of power

 The 2024 elections occurred within an authoritarian regime with significant democratic backsliding under Maduro.

-Rampant crime, hyperinflation and shortages beginning in 2010 led to a crisis in Venezuela; amid declining popularity of the government, the opposition was elected to the majority in the 2015 National Assembly.
-Following that election, the lame duck National Assembly—with an outgoing pro-government majority—packed the Supreme Tribunal of Justice (TSJ) with Maduro allies.
+Rampant crime, hyperinflation and shortages beginning in 2010 under the presidency of Hugo Chàvez led to a crisis in Venezuela; amid declining popularity of the government, the opposition was elected to the majority in the 2015 National Assembly.
+Following that election, the lame duck National Assembly, which had an outgoing pro-government majority, packed the Supreme Tribunal of Justice (TSJ) with Maduro allies.
 The new tribunal stripped three opposition lawmakers of their assembly seats in 2016, citing alleged "irregularities" in their election, thereby preventing an opposition supermajority which would have been able to challenge Maduro.

 The TSJ granted Maduro more powers in 2017.
 As protests mounted, Maduro called a constituent assembly to rewrite the 1999 Venezuela Constitution created under Hugo Chávez.
 Over 40 countries stated that they would not recognize the 2017 Constituent National Assembly (ANC).
 The opposition Democratic Unity Roundtable boycotted the election, saying that the ANC was "a trick to keep [the incumbent ruling party] in power"; thus the coalition dominated by the United Socialist Party of Venezuela won almost all assembly seats.
 On 8 August 2017, the ANC banned the National Assembly from performing actions that would interfere with the constituent assembly, effectively stripping the elected opposition-majority National Assembly of power.

 Scholars have argued that since Maduro assumed the presidency in 2013, the nation has veered towards dictatorship.
 Maduro "consolidate[d] power" by creating an alternate legislative body (the 2017 ANC) to eliminate the National Assembly and then using a packed Supreme Court to sideline the legislature and bar the major opposition figures from the 2018 Venezuelan presidential election.